esfoobar/docker-course/curriculum/docs.md

 #### 1.4 Docker Concepts
 - Images
   - Versions (:version)
+  - You build an image from a Dockerfile using `docker build`
 - Containers
   - Running or not running
+    - Use `docker ps` to see running containers and `docker ps -a` to see all containers
+    - You start a container using `docker run` or `docker start`
+    - You stop a container using `docker stop`
   - Foreground vs Background
     - Foreground: Starts the process in the container and attach the console to the process’s standard input, output, and standard error
     - Background or detached: Containers started in detached mode exit when the root process used to run the container exits